NVIDIA/NeMo-Aligner/CONTRIBUTING.md

 1. Methods should be atomic.
 A method shouldn't be longer than 75 lines, e.g. can be fit into the computer screen without scrolling.
 1. If a method has arguments that don't fit into one line, each argument should be in its own line for readability.
 1. Add ``__init__.py`` for every folder.
-1. F-strings are prefered to formatted strings.
+1. F-strings are preferred to formatted strings.
 1. Loggers are preferred to print.
 Use the logger from NeMo via ``from nemo.utils import logging``
 1. Private functions (functions start with ``_``) shouldn't be called outside its host file.
 1. If a comment lasts multiple lines, use ``'''`` instead of ``#``.